trueos/trueos-docs/trueos-handbook/postinstall.rst

 has several configuration options:

-* **user:** Upon first login, the created **username** (from :ref:`Create a User Screen`) will be the only available login user.
+* **user:** Upon first login, the created **username** (from :ref:`Create a User Screen`) is the only available login user.
 If additional users are created using :ref:`User Manager`, they will be added to the drop-down menu for more login choices.
 PCDM will not allow logging in as the *root* user.
 Instead, whenever a utility requires administrative access, |trueos| will first ask for the